 Muntanga Uranium Project

-The Muntanga Uranium Project is a flagship asset.
+The Muntanga Uranium Project is Atomic Eagle’s flagship asset.

 It is an advanced-stage development project located in the Siavonga and Chirundu Districts in the southeastern region of Zambia, within the highly prospective Karoo Supergroup.